 Today’s consumer wants the flexibility to pay in a way that suits them.
 To meet these customer needs, it’s become essential for businesses to offer a variety of payment methods.
 However, online payments come with an element of risk.

-That’s why it’s vital your business follows the best practices when it comes to secure online payments, helping you avoid security breaches and damaging your brand trust.
+That’s why it’s vital your business follows the best practices when it comes to accepting online payments, helping you avoid security breaches and damaging your brand trust.

-To help bolster your online security, this page will show you the most secure online payment methods, plus seven best practices for secure payment processing.
+To help bolster your online security, we'll explore the most secure online payment methods, followed by best practices for secure payment processing.

 Online transactions are very susceptible to data breaches, where hackers attempt to access and steal customer information from vulnerable systems.
 It’s vital to protect this sensitive data, which fraudsters could use to commit crimes against businesses and individuals.